StudySage/learn_python/README.md

 This repository is dedicated to helping learners master Python.
 It provides a structured path from beginner topics to more advanced programming concepts.
 Whether you are new to Python or looking to expand your skills, you'll find a range of resources and examples to support your learning journey.

-## Repository Structure

-The repository is organized into two main directories to cater to different language preferences:

-- **en/**: Contains tutorials, Jupyter notebooks, and examples in English.
-- **zh/**: Contains equivalent materials in Chinese for native speakers or those preferring Chinese resources.

-Additional files include:
-- **.DS_Store**: (macOS system file, can be ignored)
-- **google93e5ad52f9ce370b.html**: A file for site verification purposes (if needed).

 ## Getting Started

 To get started with the Python materials: